stackb/protoreflecthash/README.md

 <https://github.com/deepmind/objecthash-proto>.
 That repo is now archived and
 was never updated for [protobuf-apiv2](https://go.dev/blog/protobuf-apiv2).

-This package is currently experimental; the hash values for messages will likely change without warning until v1.
+This package is currently experimental; the hash values for messages may change without warning until v1.

 # Usage